 2. Monóculo: what to drink

 The wine list at Monóculo is split into reds, whites, and cavas and champagnes.
 Reds start at 15€ for a bottle of Losada’s El Pájaro Rojo, described by the New York Times as a “juicy, fruity, structured wine with spicy, herbal notes unburdened by flavors of oak, unpretentious and pleasurable.”
 Going all the way up to the rather more refined Vega Sicilia’s Valbuena 5°, which will set you back 137€, with “flavors of mocha, blackberry, espresso and toast” according to Wine Enthusiast.

 There’s less of a gulf between the cheapest and most expensive whites.
 Bodegas LAN‘s Duquesa de Valladolid, fresh like a just-mown lawn, retails at 15€.
 At the other end of the spectrum, at 21€, Bodegas Tunte‘s Oro Blanco is as exotically volcanic as the Gran Canaria terrain in which its vines grow.

 You can celebrate on the comparative cheap with a bottle of G.H.
 Mumm‘s Brut for 45€, although if a special occasion is being commemorated, there’s Dom Pérignon priced at 185€.
 If you want to try a glass of the purest vodka in the world, order a Blat (7,20€) which is produced in the south east of the island’s Ingenio.
-Mr GCL washed down his meal, however, with a couple of bottles of Mahou‘s nutty Maestra lager (3€) although there are cañas (draught near-halves) available for 1,80€.
+We washed down our meal, however, with a couple of bottles of Mahou‘s nutty Maestra lager (3€) although there are cañas (draught near-halves) available for 1,80€.